reewardius/CASM/README.md

-# RASM
+# CASM

-RASM automate the process of checking code security and quality, ensuring early detection and remediation of vulnerabilities and misconfigurations.
+CASM (code assessment) automate the process of checking code security and quality, ensuring early detection and remediation of vulnerabilities and misconfigurations.

 To ensure the security and quality of the code in the repository (RASM), the following tools are used: